749/modx_facebook_feed/README.md

 * ``[[+time_ago]]``

-  Will insert a nicely formated time since posted from the created_time field of facebook
+  Will insert a nicely formatted time since posted from the created_time field of facebook

 * ``[[+message]]``